Article was originally published by TJ Ryan on February 3, 2017.

 No insurance – Days of Absence gap in cover

 You can go without any hospital cover health insurance for periods adding up to 1,094 ‘Days of Absence’ in total (i.e. 3 years less one day).
 This is useful for small gaps when you are not covered by any private health insurance, such as when you switch from one fund to another.
 Once you have used up your total Days of Absence allowed (1,094 days), you will pay LHC loading of 2% on top of any previous loading you were already paying.
 The amount of LHC loading you pay will increase by 2% for every year you spend without cover after the 1,094 Days of Absence are used up.

 The table below features a snapshot of hospital & extras policies on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest-lowest) then by provider name (alphabetically).
 Please note the results are based on a couple aged under 35 in NSW with no pregnancy cover.

 Insurance suspended – when health fund agrees

-If you want to take a break from your insurance premiums, maybe because you’re experiencing financial hardship or taking an overseas holiday, apply to your health fund to suspend your hospital cover for a short period of time.
+If you want to take a break from your insurance premiums, maybe because you’re taking an overseas holiday or are experiencing financial hardship, you can apply to your health fund to suspend your hospital cover for a short period of time.
 If your health fund approves your application, this period of suspension doesn’t count towards your allowed 1,094 Days of Absence.
-Terms and conditions for suspending your health insurance policy vary from fund to fund – for example most health funds only allow you to suspend your policy once per calendar year or twice per year.
-Some health funds only allow financial hardship suspensions of up to 3 months, and suspension in other circumstances for up to 2 years.
-Check with your insurer what they allow.
+Terms and conditions for suspending your health insurance policy may vary from fund to fund, and privatehealth.gov.au warns that you may need to serve waiting periods again if you have breaks in your hospital cover.
+Check with your health insurance provider to find out what they allow.

 Insurance suspended – 1 year or more overseas